roshanis/10kings/chapter1_marthanda_varma_revised.md

 ### The Network of Information and Influence

-The victory at Colachel had been impressive, but as I recovered from my near-drowning and the wounds from Portuguese torture, I began to understand that Marthanda Varma's battlefield victories were only half the story.
+The victory at Colachel had been impressive, but over the next year in Travancore, as I recovered from my near-drowning on that beach and from wounds left by Portuguese irons and Dutch lead alike, I began to understand that Marthanda Varma's battlefield victories were only half the story.
 He had rebuilt the entire kingdom from its foundations.

 The old feudal system, where local Nair chieftains ruled their territories like independent princes, was gone.
 In its place: direct rule from the throne, authority increasingly earned through demonstrated service rather than mere birth, and an intelligence network that made rebellion suicidal.